ZaidShahzad/flutterflow-firebase-emulator-guide/README.md

 1. Open FlutterFlow Desktop Application
 2. Open your project
-3. Run the app using "Local Run" feature
+3. Run the app using "Local Run" feature (remember, you must be on a paid flutterflow plan that offers "Code Download")

    - If this is your first time using this feature, you will most likely have to do a initial setup.
 Go through this setup and then follow the directions below.